 Climatic changes over the 21st century (and beyond) are projected and assessed in subsequent chapters, using a broad range of climate models, conditional on the various SSP scenarios.
-The projected future changes can then be put into the context of longer-term paleoclimate data and historical observations, showing how the higher emission and higher concentration scenarios diverge further from the range of climate conditions that ecosystems and human societies experienced in the past 2000 years in terms of global mean temperature and other key climate variables (Figure 1.26; see also Figure 1.5).
+The projected future changes can then be put into the context of longer-term paleoclimate data and historical observations, showing how the higher-emission and higher-concentration scenarios diverge further from the range of climate conditions that ecosystems and human societies experienced in the past 2000 years in terms of global mean temperature and other key climate variables (Figures 1.26 and 1.5).

 [START FIGURE 1.25 HERE]

 Global mean surface air temperature (GSAT) illustrated as warming stripes from blue (cold) to red (warm) over three different time periods.
-From 1750 to 1850 based on PAGES 2K reconstructions (2017, 2019); from 1850 to 2018 showing the composite GSAT time series assessed in Chapter 2; and from 2020 onwards using the assessed GSAT projections for each Shared Socio-economic Pathway (SSP) (from Chapter 4).
+From 1750 to 1850 based on PAGES 2K reconstructions ( PAGES 2k Consortium, 2017, 2019); from 1850 to 2018 showing the composite GSAT time series assessed in Chapter 2; and from 2020 onwards using the assessed GSAT projections for each Shared Socio-economic Pathway (SSP) (from Chapter 4).
 For the projections, the upper end of each arrow aligns with colour corresponding to the 95th percentile of the projected temperatures and the lower end aligns with the colour corresponding to the 5th percentile of the projected temperature range.
 Projected temperatures are shown for five scenarios from ‘very low’ SSP1-1.9 to ‘very high’ SSP5-8.5 (see Cross-Chapter Box 1.4 for more details on the scenarios).
 For illustrative purposes, natural variability has been added from a single CMIP6 Earth system model (MRI ESM2).
 The points in time when total CO2 emissions peak, reach halved levels of the peak and reach net-zero emissions are indicated with arrows, ‘½’ and ‘0’ marks, respectively.
 Further details on data sources and processing are available in the chapter data table (Table 1.SM.1).

 [END FIGURE 1.25 HERE]

 While scenarios are a key tool for integration across IPCC Working Groups, they also allow the integration of knowledge among scientific communities and across time scales.
 For example, agricultural yield, infrastructure and human health impacts of increased drought frequency, extreme rainfall events and hurricanes are often examined in isolation.
-New insights on climate impacts in WGII can be gained if compound effects of multiple cross-sectoral impacts are considered across multiple research communities under consistent scenario frameworks (Leonard et al., 2014; Warszawski et al., 2014; see also Chapter 11, Section 11.8).
-Similarly, a synthesis of WGI knowledge on sea level rise contributions is enabled by a consistent application of future scenarios across all specialised research communities, such as ice-sheet mass balance analyses, glacier loss projections and thermosteric change from ocean heat uptake (e.g. Kopp et al., 2014; see Chapter 9).
+New insights on climate impacts in WGII can be gained if compound effects of multiple cross-sectoral impacts are considered across multiple research communities under consistent scenario frameworks (Section 11.8; Leonard et al., 2014; Warszawski et al., 2014).
+Similarly, a synthesis of WGI knowledge on sea level rise contributions is enabled by a consistent application of future scenarios across all specialized research communities, such as ice-sheet mass balance analyses, glacier loss projections and thermosteric change from ocean heat uptake (Chapter 9; e.g. Kopp et al., 2014).

 [START FIGURE 1.26 HERE]